Interview – Ally Dickaty of The Virginmarys

 Wind-up Records

 Ally Dickaty – Definitely, there is no preaching to write the right answer.
 It is just questioning things on Divides.
 There is a strong message of love, hope, and truth.
-There is no right or wrong way of writing a song, but you can sense, even if you don’t like it, if it is genuine.
-You can tell if there is passion, feeling, and meaning to the artist that wrote it.
-I think too much music out there is just like a show or just some kind of Soap Opera, it just doesn’t seem real.
+There is no right or wrong way of writing a song, but you can sense it, even if you don’t like it, if it is genuine.
+You can tell if there is passion, feeling, and meaning to the artist who wrote it.
+I think too much music out there is just like a show or just some kind of Soap Opera; it just doesn’t seem real.

 CrypticRock.com – Yes, you speak about real and sincerity, it seems there has been a movement back to the basics in Rock-n-Roll.
-Meaning, stepping away from the over-produced records and returning to a sound that is a little more raw.
+This means stepping away from the over-produced records and returning to a sound that is a little more raw.
 What do you think has inspired this movement?

 CrypticRock.com – Yes, it is understandable that technology changes.
-There are benefits to working with digital recording, but it seems, sometimes, something is a little lost in translation.
+There are benefits to working with digital recording, but it seems that sometimes, something is a little lost in translation.
 Perhaps it is production or the equipment being used.

 Ally Dickaty – Yes, I think there is a danger that they are putting too much of a sheen and taking away some of the little mistakes that make it feel genuine.
-I think there is a danger of trying to make it too perfect, if that makes sense.
-There is also different things that work on radio and they want to translate that to the listener.
-I think you just need to be weary of that and keep that vibe of who you are on the record.
+I think there is a danger of trying to make it too perfect if that makes sense.
+There are also different things that work on radio, and they want to translate that to the listener.
+I think you just need to be wary of that and keep that vibe of who you are on the record.
 It is a completely different story playing a live performance.

 Ally Dickaty – Yes, we will be coming back out after the release of Divides.
-On this most recent run, Shinedown was amazing to us, they were really lovely guys.
-We got to play to their audience, which were really incredible every night.
+On this most recent run, Shinedown was amazing to us; they were really lovely guys.
+We got to play to their audience, which was really incredible every night.
 We were really happy to have done the tour on the West Coast.

 shinedown